subhra2508/competitive_programming/README.md

 # competitive_programming
 This repository has some competitive programming questions including interview questions.

-## subheader
-i am a programmer
+# i am a programmer